K3S0WA/lean/readme.txt

-I'll be learning the basics of Lean here
+I'll be learning the basics of Lean here.